cfpb/design-system/docs/pages/introductions.md

           ![Image of a text introduction component with a "breakout" highlight in the right sidebar](/design-system/images/uploads/textintro_intro2.png)
 use_cases: ""
 content_guidelines: >-
+  #### Headings

   Headings should be as succinct as possible, ideally staying on a single line at max column width; 35 characters or less.

   * Heading should be in sentence case